revanth83/revanth83.github.io/_posts/2025-12-06-email-subjectline-experiment.md

 1. SubjectLine 2 vs SubjectLine 1
 2. SubjectLine 3 vs SubjectLine 1

-This is equivalent to running two two-arm experiments that share the same control group (very similar to *no_email vs short* and *no_email vs long* in Facure's cross-sell example).
+This is equivalent to running two two-arm experiments that share the same control group.

 ```python